GerritCodeReview/homepage/pages/site/roadmap.md

   in less than 24 hours
   * 2.16.x: Improve NoteDb offline migration speed (current timing is 24+ hours for Qualcomm)
   * Improve upgrade speed for specifically slow schemas

-## Distant future
-* Role-based access control
-* Evaluate other web frameworks as potential replacements for Polymer
-* Rework event infrastructure
-* Pushing of server events into the frontend
-* Protobuf for REST API entities
-* Pluggable authentication backend
-* Quota plugin
-  * Simplify the plugin.